Check-In for Continuing and Returning Students

 The add/drop period at the beginning of each term is the first five days of the semester.
 After the initial five days of classes, students are not allowed to drop a course from their schedule.
 For semesters that begin on a Tuesday, the add/drop period extends through the following Monday.

-Spring 2018 courses can be added or dropped up until January 26.
+Summer 2018 courses can be added or dropped up until June 4.
 To add a course to your schedule after the deadline, a petition for a late add must be approved by the instructor of the course and the course chair.

-Students may not drop a course from their schedule or change sections after the add/drop deadline; you may, however, withdraw from classes by requesting an advance grade of "W" by the April 6 deadline.
+Students may not drop a course from their schedule or change sections after the add/drop deadline; you may, however, withdraw from classes by requesting an advance grade of "W" by the July 20 deadline.
 (See Withdrawals and Refunds for information on how to withdraw from a class.)
 If you wish to drop all your courses and cancel your registration, you must go to the Office of the Registrar, 939 Boylston Street, second floor (enter through 921 Boylston Street, third floor).

 If you experience any technical difficulties, please contact the Student Computer Support Center on the lower level of 186 Massachusetts Avenue, email them at email@example.com, or call them at 617-747-8800.
 The Office of the Registrar is also available to assist you with online registration.

 To waive the Berklee student health insurance plan, visit Gallagher's website for Berklee and click on "Student Waiver" in the left navigation bar.
 Be sure to have your current health insurance card available as information from this card will be needed to complete the Waiver form.
 For summer-entering students, the deadline for submitting a request to waive Berklee’s SHIP is June 9, 2018.
 The deadline for waiving 2018–2019 coverage for entering and continuing students is September 17, 2018.

 All students enrolled at Berklee's campus in Boston are required to be immunized against the following before attending class: